Truth vs. NEW$, Inc Part 1 (11 Aug 2025) with Don Grahn, Brian Davidson and Joachim Hagopian

 A whole bunch of the Israelis got out while they could.

-in far dire shape in this war of attrition than our Gaza soldiers.
+Israel is in far dire shape in this war of attrition than our Gaza soldiers.

-So, you know that.
+So, you know, that.

 But the terrible thing, obviously, is the death of all the children and the women and the civilian population of Gaza underneath the rubble.

-I mean, you know, they come out with the numbers, but those are the only ones that actually have bodies that can be counted.
+I mean, you know, they come out with the numbers, but those are only ones that actually have bodies that can be counted.

 The ones under the rubble, I'm sure, are three times, four times the amount of that quote number they're quoting.

-So yeah, I mean, it's a 2.3 million population in this 25 mile strip there, seven miles wide at the widest.
+So, yeah, I mean, it's a 2.3 million population in this 25-mile strip there, seven miles wide at the widest.

 And it's a very concentrated population density-wise.